PASHA® Electrode: EPRF therapy is a minimally invasive therapy for back pain

 The surgical risk is very low.
 The procedure is minimally invasive and does not lead to tissue scar formation in the vicinity of the sensitive spinal cord.
 The efficacy of neuromodulation is very high for patients for whom it is appropriate.
-By undergoing EPRF pain therapy patients can avoid a lengthy, frequently stressful pain therapy that includes medical pain killers.
+By undergoing EPRF pain therapy patients can avoid lengthy, frequently stressful pain therapy that includes medical painkillers.
 The efficacy is very high after correct preliminary examination: 70% -80% of all treated patients experience a permanent improvement of their pain situation after correct pre-diagnosis.
 This makes EPFR one of the most successful surgical therapies for back pain.

 Risks of the PASHA® Catheter?

 The method of neuromodulation using the PASHA® Electrode is one of the most minimally invasive procedures to treat back pain.
 The operation is carried out without skin and tissue incision, only requiring the use of a hollow needle.
-Nevertheless, it is an invasive operation at the spinal cord.
-This procedure must be carried out in a sterile surgical room, if possible by a specialist for neurosurgery.
-There are the usual risks for endoscopic procedures, e.g., the infection or the injury of nerves.
-In order to justify these risks, the pain therapy with the PASHA® Electrode is used only when all other conservative pain therapies are exhausted.
+Nevertheless, it is an invasive operation on the spinal cord.
+This procedure must be carried out in a sterile surgical room, if possible, by a specialist for neurosurgery.
+There are the usual risks for endoscopic procedures, e.g., infection or the injury of nerves.
+In order to justify these risks, pain therapy with the PASHA® Electrode is used only when all other conservative pain therapies are exhausted.
 Overall, the surgical risks associated with endoscopic surgery are very low, because the cannula, which is easy to place, does not injure nerves.
 Infections are very unlikely due to the lack of incisions and subsequent wound healing.

-One of the most important but rare side effects is an injury to the hard dura mater, the so-called meninges or cerebral mebrane in the spinal cord surrounding the central nervous system.
+One of the most important but rare side effects is an injury to the hard dura mater, the so-called meninges or cerebral membrane in the spinal cord surrounding the central nervous system.
 In order to circumvent this side effect, we always select the access point at the level of the sacral hiatus, the area below the lumbar vertebra.
 The spinal cord has no dura mater in this area.